spjeff/spbestwarmup/README.md

 ## Description
 Tired of waiting for SharePoint pages to load?
 Want something easy to support?
 That works on all versions?
 This warmup script is for you!

 I used several different warmup scripts.
-All worked OK but each seemed to lack features so I decided to create one for myself.
+All worked OK but each seemed to lack features so I decided to create a new one.
 Hope you find it useful too.

 ## Key Features
 * SharePoint 2010, 2013, and 2016